 Alessandro is the Manager of Emergencies at The International Airport of Rio de Janeiro, Brazil.
 He worked in the last 20 years in forest-based industries, construction and oil and gas industries.
 He is currently responsible for the areas of emergencies, safety and health at work and quality in the International Airport of Rio de Janeiro (GIG).
 He graduated in Civil Engineering, Safety Engineering and Forestry Engineering.
 Among others, an MBA in Airport Management.

 Galeao Int’l Airport

 Avenida Vinte De Janeiro Sn/A Predio Anexo VAC

 Rio de Janeiro BRAZIL

 Sarah is a Graduate from Oklahoma State University with a Business Degree in Marketing & Management.
 While at OSU, She worked as a Student Tech at IFSAC.
 Sarah employed at Crash Rescue Equipment Service, Inc. for four years where she served as their OEM Account Manager and Product Manager for Snozzle, Turrets and F.L.I.R.
 Products.

 Presently, and for the past 9 years, she is the OEM Account Manager for the Akron Brass Company.

 Wooster, OH 44691

-EDUCATION – My certifications includes Fire Officer IV, Fire Instructor III, Fire Inspector III, ARFF Firefighter, Hazardous Materials Technician/WMD, Hazardous Materials Technician Instructor, Hazardous Materials IC, NIMS 300 and 400.
+EDUCATION – My certifications include: Fire Officer II, Fire Instructor I, Fire Inspector I, ARFF Firefighter, Hazardous Materials Technician, Hazardous Materials IC, NIMS 300 and 400.
 I have completed my Associates in Supervisory Leadership and continue to pursue my Bachelors in Management/Finance, as well as seek more certifications when available.